MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-devops-ci-cd-for-desktop-apps-content.md

 - [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) is the Azure DevOps platform for creating pipelines that enable CI/CD scenarios.
 - [GitHub Actions](https://github.com/features/actions) is an alternative to Azure Pipelines.
 You can use it to manage your CI/CD flows.
 - [MSIX Packaging Extension](/windows/msix/desktop/msix-packaging-extension?tabs=yaml) is a series of Azure DevOps extensions.
 They make it easier to integrate MSIX-related tasks, like packaging and signing, in your CI/CD pipelines.
-- [Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) is an open-source tool that makes it easier to generate a version number every time a CI/CD pipeline is executed.
+- [Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) is an open-source tool that makes it easier to generate a version number every time a CI/CD pipeline runs.
 By using this tool, you can easily increment the version number of each MSIX package that your pipeline generates, ensuring that it's recognized as a valid update.
 - [Azure Key Vault](https://azure.microsoft.com/services/key-vault) helps you safely store sensitive data, like passwords, connection strings, and certificates.
 - [Azure Sign Tool](https://github.com/vcsjones/AzureSignTool) is an open-source tool.
 You can use it to sign any type of binary, including MSIX packages, with a certificate that's stored in Key Vault.
 Because it's a command-line tool, you can easily integrate it into a CI/CD pipeline.
 - [Azure Storage](https://azure.microsoft.com/product-categories/storage) provides an easy way [to host static websites](/azure/storage/blobs/storage-blob-static-website).
-Azure Storage is an inexpensive, easy way to host your MSIX packages.
+Azure Storage is an inexpensive way to host your MSIX packages.
 - [App Installer](/windows/msix/app-installer/app-installer-root) enables automatic updates even when you're using an unmanaged deployment technology, like a website or a network share.
 When you use App Installer, your customers have to install your application from the deployment location only once.
 Every time the CD pipeline deploys an updated package in that location, Windows automatically downloads the update.

 ## Related resources